-- is either Developable Land, or Limited Developable Land that is identified as Class D (Map 10.1A): and - has been confirmed as appropriate for development in a geotechnical report that satisfies the requirements of R7A.5.2.2(a)(xix); and - has had any land stability, uncontrolled fill and natural hazard mitigations recommended in the geotechnical report implemented.
+- is either Developable Land, or Limited Developable Land that is identified as Class D (Map 10.1A); and - has been confirmed as appropriate for development in a geotechnical report that satisfies the requirements of R7A.5.2.2(a)(xix); and - has had any land stability, uncontrolled fill and natural hazard mitigations recommended in the geotechnical report implemented.
+23

-(l) Stormwater Management in the Aokautere Neighbourhood Centre Within the Aokautere Neighbourhood Centre, all buildings shall be located on land for which a Stormwater Management Plan has been prepared which meets the requirements of, or is consistent with R7A.5.2.2(f).
-17
+Stormwater Management in the Aokautere Neighbourhood Centre (I) Within the Aokautere Neighbourhood Centre, all buildings shall be located on land:

+- for which a Stormwater Management Plan has been prepared which meets the requirements of, or is consistent with R7A.5.2.2(f); and - where all stormwater will be discharged to a catchment where Primary Stormwater ii.
+Elements designed to manage stormwater and erosion from the fully developed contributing catchment up to the 1% AEP design storm event (accounting for climate change in accordance with the Palmerston North City Council Engineering Standards for Land Development) are installed and operational.
+24